|

 Something were producted in Germany too, in 1955 the 2002 system by the Siemens, and in France, the Gamma ET by Bull in 1956.

-The first generation's calculation machines are based on three basic functions : the input of the informations, its elaboration and the output of the elaboration's issues.
+The first generation's calculation machines are based on three basic functions : the input of the informations, its elaboration and the output of the elaboration's result.

-The data to utilize and the directions which are necessary to execute automatically the different operations, expressed in punch cards, are read by the intake unity and then transfered in the inner memory.
+The data to utilize, and the "Instructions" which are necessary to execute automatically the different operations, (in punch cards), are read by the input unity and then transfered in the internal memory.

-From here the data pass in the ALU, logic arithmetic unity, in which the elaborations and the calculus are executed.
+From here the data pass in the ALU, Logic Arithmetic Unity, where the elaborations and calculations are executed.

-Then the issues are sent to the giving out unity, which provide to punch them on cards or to stamp them on a sheet of paper.
+Then the resuly are sent to the Output unity, which provide to punch them on cards or to stamp them on a sheet of paper.

-While in the meccanographic machines all the phases develop separately, through continuous interventions by hand and intermediate tests, in the calculation machine all the operations and all the tests are made automatic, form the intake of the data to the carry out of the issues.
+While in the meccanographic machines all the phases are developed separately, through continuous interventions by hand and intermediate tests, in the calculation machines all the operations and all the tests are made automatically, form the data input to the output of the results.

-The calculation machine's working is guided by a special test unity which understands the meaning of the given directions, presides over their execution, verifies the accurancy and sets the data' movements through the various parts of the machine.
+The calculation machine's working is guided by a special control unit which understands the meaning of the instructions, manages their execution, verifies the accurancy and manages the data' movements through the various parts of the machine.

 |